 - 6 ounces cream cheese, cut into 1/4-inch cubes

 - 2 tablespoons chopped pimientos

 - 2/3 cup half-and-half cream

 - 1/2 teaspoon garlic powder

-- 1. Unroll one tube of the rolls; press dough onto the bottom and up the sides of a greased 11-in. x 7-in. baking pan to form a crust.
+- 1. Unroll one tube of the rolls; press dough onto the bottom and up the sides of a greased 11x7-in. baking pan to form a crust.
 Seal perforations.
 Sprinkle sausage over crust.
 In a skillet, saute onion in butter until tender; add mushrooms.
 Spoon over sausage.
 Top with cheeses and pimientos.
 In a bowl, beat eggs, cream, parsley, salt, pepper and garlic powder; pour over all.
 Unroll second tube of rolls; seal perforations.
-Cut dough into 1/2-in. lengthwise strips.
+Cut dough lengthwise into 1/2-in. strips.
 Use strips to form a lattice crust over top of quiche.
 Sprinkle with paprika.
 Bake at 350° for 50-55 minutes; cover loosely with foil if browning too quickly.
 Let stand 10-15 minutes before cutting.
 Yield: 8-10 servings.

 Reviews for Sausage Quiche Casserole

 "This was a big hit with my family.
 I eliminated the mushrooms and used all of the crescent rolls for the crust.
 After reading some of the reviews complaining about big bites of cream cheese, I was careful to spread it out as much as possible."

 "I have made this for several church functions and it is always a hit.
 I eliminate the mushrooms and pimentos as I do not care for them.
 After the first time with big bites of cream cheese, I now soften the cream cheese in the microwave on low for about 30 seconds and beat with the eggs; much better.
 I also use all the crescent rolls for the crust and eliminate the strips on top."